Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 A static module record is an object that encapsulates informations necessary to build a module.

-In XS, a static module record contains the module bindings in a compressed form and the byte code of the function to initialize the module bindings.
+In XS, a static module record contains the module bindings in a compressed form and the byte codes of the function to initialize the module bindings.

 Static module records are immutable and reusable.
 In Moddable runtime, static module records can be stored in ROM.